 This is a great, quick meal packed with protein, vitamins and minerals, and flavor.

-When you're relaxing at your campsite at the end of the day but not quite ready for dinner, a simple spinach dip can be the ideal food for camping.
-With a few simple ingredients that you can keep cold, you can create a hearty snack to keep everyone satisfied.
+When you’re relaxing at your campsite at the end of the day but not quite ready for dinner, a simple spinach dip can be the ideal food for camping.
+With a few simple ingredients to keep cold, you can create a hearty snack to satisfy everyone.